Where are they now? The 11 kids handed Liverpool debuts by Rodgers

 The striker is currently a free agent after unsuccessful loan spells at VVV Venlo and CSKA Sofia.

 Liverpool-born defender Coady made two appearances under Rodgers and joined Huddersfield in search of regular first-team football in 2014.

 “Liverpool were always getting better, they were always improving, and the players in my position were ridiculous,” Coady told Sky Sports in April 2020

 “But I just wanted to play football.
 I knew where I was at, the type of level I was at, but I just wanted to be part of a first team, playing in games which meant something, playing against men.”

-The 27-year-old has since established himself in the top-flight with Wolves, and he is on the fringes of Gareth Southgate’s England squad.
+The 29-year-old has since established himself in the top flight with Wolves, earning a place on the fringes of Gareth Southgate’s England squad.